Docker

 Quick Start Guide

-The NuoDB Community Edition (CE) single host Docker environment is suitable for product evaluation and Dev / Test use only.
+NuoDB installed with a Limited Use License on a single host Docker environment is suitable for product evaluation and Dev / Test use only.
 NuoDB does not support production deployments in Docker environments.
+To obtain a Limited Use License key, contact NuoDB Support.

 Installation

-Install Docker into your RHEL / CentOS or MacOS environment.
+Install Docker into your RHEL / CentOS, MacOS, or Windows environment.

 Start the NuoDB Admin Service